linrunner/tlp-doc/faq/battery.rst

 Symptom: some users report severely reduced battery capacity or sudden drops of the charge level from around 30% to zero when employing charge thresholds.

-Probable cause: conflict with dualmode battery firmware.
+Probable cause: conflict with dualmode battery firmware (refer to :ref:`faq-good-battery-thresholds`).

 Solution: remove battery thresholds completely or use only the start threshold by setting the stop threshold to 100%: ::